The Problem

 Business Context & Real-World Use Case

-The Ingredients: Understanding FILTER with Multiple AND/OR Conditions's Setup
+The Ingredients: Understanding the Setup

-The exact syntax for the FILTER function is:
+The syntax is:

 =FILTER(array, include, [if_empty])

-| Parameter | Requirements |
+| Parameter | Description |

 |---|---|